wrp1002/nodejs-ecommerce-website/README.md

         GET: Returns a rendered view of the homepage '/register'
-        GET: Returns a rendered view of the registration form '/login'
+        GET: Returns a rendered view of the registration form '/auth/register'
+        POST: check inputs are valid.
+If valid, generates hash and salt and adds user to database.
+It then redirects to login if successful.
+If not valid, re-renders register with flash message of the errors
+    '/login'
-        GET: Returns a rendered view of the login form '/forgotpassword'
+        GET: Returns a rendered view of the login form '/auth/login'
+        POST: Check if input is valid.
+Then checks if authentication is successful.
+If successful, redirects to homepage and deletes any stored password reset tokens in database.
+Else, redirects back to login with error flash message.
+    '/auth/google'
+        GET: redirects user to Google OAuth Login.
+    '/auth/logout'
+        POST: Logs user out and redirects them to login page with success flash message '/forgotpassword'
-        GET: Returns a rendered view of the forgot password form '/search'
+        GET: Returns a rendered view of the forgot password form '/auth/forgotpassword'
+        POST: If the email is a valid email, it sends either an email containing a link with a password reset token (if user exists in database) or an email telling the user that their account does not exist and links to register or forget password again.
+The second option is to prevent attackers from spamming the forget password page to find which accounts exist in the database.
+    '/auth/resetpassword/:token'
+        GET: Checks if token is valid (less than fifteen minutes old).
+If valid, renders resetpassword page.
+Else renders page with error message.
+    '/auth/resetpassword/'
+        POST: First checks if the token is still valid.
+If valid, checks the validity of new password.
+If valid, generates and saves new hash and redirects to login with success message.
+Else, redirects to resetpassword with error message.
+    '/search'
         GET: Returns a rendered view of the search page with search results given from query parameter 'search' '/addproduct'